 You're allowed to claim a deduction for donating eyeglass (or any other items) only if you give them to a qualified organization.
-These include public charities, nonprofit schools and hospitals, government groups and religious organizations (see Resources to check the IRS' list).
+These include public charities, nonprofit schools and hospitals, government groups and religious organizations, and you can check these on the IRS' list.
 If you give your eyeglasses directly to a person, even if the recipient is in great need, you can't claim any tax benefits for your generosity.

 When you donate eyeglasses to a qualified organization, you can deduct the fair market value on your taxes.
 The IRS defines the fair market value as the price a willing buyer would pay a willing seller, but does not publish a list of the values for various items.
 Used items tend to be worth substantially less than the price when new.
 Sometimes, tax preparers or charitable organizations will provide a list of commonly donated items with a price range for each that can inform your pricing.